 The need of such a large sample size is primarily driven by hypotheses 4a and 4b.
 To use our research budget carefully, we conduct the experiment in two waves.
 In the first wave we aim for up to 500 participants, which provides sufficient power to test hypothesis 1a, 1b, 3 and with at least two observed choices per individual 2b.
-The data of this first wave will also provide evidence on the other hypotheses (2a, 3a, 3b) and - depending on the information effects as well as the number of observed choices - might be sufficient to detect significant effects/differences.
-If based on that first wave increasing the sample size up to the total aim of 1,000 participants for testing hypotheses 2a, 3a and 3b is promising, we will conduct a second wave with similar features as the first wave.
-In particular, we will use the same experimental design as in the first wave.
-The second wave will be implemented at the University of Mannheim or at another university where a link with field data is possible.
-We will update this document with details on the second wave prior to running the second wave.
+The data of this first wave will also provide evidence on the other hypotheses (2a, 4a, 4b) and - depending on the information effects as well as the number of observed choices - might be sufficient to detect significant effects/differences.
+If based on that first wave it is promising to increase the sample size to up to 1,000 participants to test hypotheses 2a, 4a and 4b, we will conduct a second wave using the same experimental design.
+If necessary, we will update this document with details on the second wave before running the second wave.